 - Deslatte, A. M. (Presenter & Author), International Conference on Local Government, "Managerial Friction and Representative Institutions: A Bayesian Analysis of Administrative Decision Making in Political Markets," International Association for Local Governments, Khon Kaen University, Khon Kaen, Thailand.
 (September 18, 2015).

-- Deslatte, A. M. (Presenter & Author), American Political Science Association, "Managerial Friction and Representative Institutions: A Bayesian Analysis of Administrative Decision Making in Political Markets," Public Administration Section, San Francisco.
-(September 3, 2015).
+- Deslatte, A. M. (Presenter & Author), American Political Science Association, "Managerial Friction and Representative Institutions: A Bayesian Analysis of Administrative Decision Making in Political Markets," Public Administration Section, San Francisco, CA. (September 3, 2015).

 - Tallahassee Bureau Chief, Orlando Sentinel, Tallahassee, FL (Aug.
 2007 to Jan.
 2015).
 I covered the Florida Legislature, executive agencies and state political campaigns for the Sentinel, including enterprise and data analysis of voter trends and campaign fundraising.

 - Capitol Reporter, Gannett News Service, Tallahassee, FL (Sept.
 2004 to Aug.
 2007).
 I covered Florida Gov. Jeb Bush, the Capitol and statewide political campaigns for Gannett’s four Florida newspapers and three television stations in Jacksonville, Tampa, Tallahassee, Fort Myers, Brevard County and Pensacola.

 - Reporter/Editor, Arkansas Democrat-Gazette, Fayetteville, AR (Dec.
 2003 to Sept.
 2004).
 At Arkansas’ statewide newspaper, I covered growth and development issues in Northwest Arkansas.
 I also served as the weekend assistant city editor for nights in the Northwest Arkansas Bureau, which has an editorial staff of approximately 50 employees.

 - Capitol Bureau Chief, Springfield News-Leader, Springfield, MO (Dec.
 2001 to Dec.
 2003).
 I covered the Missouri General Assembly, the governor’s office, state agencies and statewide political campaigns for Gannett’s 65,000-circulation newspaper in Springfield.

 - Government Reporter, The Kansas City Star, Kansas City, MO (Dec.
 1999 to Dec.
 2001).
 I covered suburban city government in Johnson County, Kan., as well as the Shawnee Mission School District.
 I also served as a political reporter covering Kansas state legislative races.